Skip to content

 }

-1. Select Save and continue to the catalog’s Settings page.
+1. Go to your catalog’s Settings page.

 3. Set the Price field in catalog.
 This is the catalog field that will be used to determine the item’s price.
 It must be a number type.